odota/core/README.md

 Quickstart
 ----
-* We recommending using Cloud 9 IDE for fast and easy development, although you are free to develop on your own setup if you want.
+* We recommend Cloud 9 IDE for fast and easy setup and development, although you are free to develop on your own setup if you want.
 * Create an account on Cloud 9: https://c9.io/dashboard.html
 * Start a new workspace and choose the source GitHub repository as yasp-dota/yasp, or your own fork of it if you're planning to make changes and submit a pull request.
 * Open the workspace